Dannyy3/Dannyy3/README.md

 ---

-## 💻 Full Stack Developer | Zaragoza, Spain | Remote & On-Site Experience
+## 💻 Full Stack Developer | Spain | Remote & On-Site Experience

 Welcome to my GitHub!
 I’m a passionate Full Stack Developer with a strong background in .NET technologies, SQL, and modern web frameworks.
-Over the past years, I’ve contributed to impactful projects at leading companies such as Altia, Sesé, and Integra Tecnología.
+Over the past years, I’ve contributed to projects from companies such as Altia, Sesé, and Integra Tecnología.

 ---